Click on a picture to enlarge it

 The next time we see miss Trunchbull asking for water she says "Hold the newt."

-The credits even show the names of three live newts that were used in the the scene.
-The newt on the light fixture appears to be a newt prop.
+A live newt was used in some of the shots.
+The credits even shows the names of three live newts that were used in the the scene to portray the newt.
+The newt on the light fixture appears to be an imitation newt, probably made of rubber or plastic.
 Although Matilda says the newt is of the family Triturus, it's actually a Pacific Newt of the genus Taricha.
 The movie was filmed in California, where there are four species of Taricha.
 This one appears to be Taricha torosa, the California Newt.
 Taricha have poisonous skin secretions containing a powerful neurotoxin which can cause death if eaten in sufficient quantity.
 If the poison is ingested through a mucous membrane or a cut in the skin, it can also cause significant problems.
-(Even just touching a newt with a finger then accidentally putting the finger in your eye can cause your ears to ring and your vision to blur temporarily.
-Don't ask me how I know that...)
-So I sure hope nobody ever pulls a prank like this with a Pacific Newt.
-It could be harmless, but it's not worth the risk, since drinking the poison secretions from a newt's skin could make someone very sick.
+Even just touching a newt with a finger then accidentally putting the finger in your eye can cause your ears to ring and your vision to blur temporarily.
+(I know that from experience...)
+Newts in the Triturus family also have skin toxins, but they're not as potent as Taricha.
+So I sure hope nobody ever pulls a prank like this with a Pacific Newt or any other kind of newt.
+It could be harmless, but it's not worth the risk, since drinking the poison secretions from a newt's skin could make someone very sick or worse.

 You can watch the classroom newt scene in this YouTube video.